Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 - St. Peter’s Church: The oldest Anglican church in Bermuda, dating back to 1612.
 Its simple beauty is truly captivating.

-- The Unfinished Church: An enchanting ruins of a Gothic-style church, perfect for photography enthusiasts.
+- The Unfinished Church: An enchanting ruin of a Gothic-style church, perfect for photography enthusiasts.

 - Fort St. Catherine